DRIFT: Learning from Abundant User Dissatisfaction in Real-World Preference Learning: Related Work

 \subsection{Self-Improvement and Iterative Direct Preference Optimization}

 Self-improvement strategies have emerged as an important avenue for iteratively enhancing model performance.
 SPIN \citep{chen2024selfplayfinetuningconvertsweak} formulates this framework by treating the previous iteration model as the opponent and the current iteration model as the main player, constructing preference data with the SFT response as the \emph{chosen} response and the prior iteration’s response as the \emph{rejected} response, thereby fully utilizing the SFT data without requiring additional human annotation.
-Beyond this, Iterative DPO \citep{xiong2024iterativepreferencelearninghuman, xu2024thingscringeothersiterative} and Self-Rewarding Language Models \citep{yuan2024self} and its variants \citep{pang2024iterativereasoningpreferenceoptimization, chen2024bootstrapping, zeng2025aries, tu2025enhancingllmreasoningiterative,chen2024learningreasonselfiterativeprocess} explore generating on policy preference data via ranking responses by the model itself or a reward model/ verifier and then conducting iterative DPO training.
+However, pairing fixed ground-truth positives with self-generated negatives has been shown to risk reward hacking and model collapse \citep{wang2025more}.
+Beyond this, Iterative DPO \citep{xiong2024iterativepreferencelearninghuman, xu2024thingscringeothersiterative} and Self-Rewarding Language Models \citep{yuan2024self} and its variants \citep{pang2024iterativereasoningpreferenceoptimization, chen2024bootstrapping, zeng2025aries, tu2025enhancingllmreasoningiterative,chen2024learningreasonselfiterativeprocess} explore generating on policy preference data via ranking responses by the model itself or a reward model / verifier and then conducting iterative DPO training.
 However, subsequent studies reveal that self-improving models face a critical limitation: the chosen and rejected responses can become too similar, leading to weak preference signals.
 To address this, Temporal Self-Rewarding LMs \citep{wang2025temporalselfrewardinglanguagemodels} decouple chosen and rejected responses through past-future anchoring, while CREAM \citep{wang2025creamconsistencyregularizedselfrewarding} introduces consistency regularization to stabilize the preference signal.
 Our method naturally avoids this issue by anchoring on genuine DSAT negatives and sampling fresh positives from the evolving policy, thereby maintaining a non-vanishing preference margin and preventing gradient collapse.